‘Ujjayi’ Energy Renewing Pranayama

 Technique:

-The practiser takes the body position as Padmasana, Siddhesana or cross-legged position.
-It may be performed by standing.
-Next, the practiser, once the breath contained in the lungs has been completely exhaling.
-Now keep the glottis is partially closed and after 4 seconds start inhaling the air through both Nostrils, which expanding the lungs.
-Then the abdominal muscles must be kept under control and contracted slightly throughout inhalation.
-Again start exhaling the breath completely then the abdominal muscles contracted tighter and tighter, the lungs remain completely empty and the thoracic cage sunk inwards.
+The practice takes the body position as Padmasana, Siddhesana or cross-legged position.
+It may be performed by standing—next, the method once the breath in the lungs has been wholly exhaled.
+Now keep the glottis partially closed, and after 4 seconds, start inhaling the air through both Nostrils, which expands the lungs.
+Then the abdominal muscles must be controlled and contracted slightly throughout inhalation.
+Again start exhaling the breath completely, then the abdominal muscles tighten tighter and tighter, the lungs remain empty, and the thoracic cage sinks inwards.

-At the begin, we practice three times only daily, later add each week to reach a total of 15.
-The practicing Ujjayi, it will helpful to improve physical state and can reserve the energy to distribute every internal Organ of the body.
+In the beginning, we practised three times only daily and later added each week to reach 15.
+Practising Ujjayi will help improve the physical state and preserve the energy to distribute every internal body organ.

 Advantages: